 Overall, there are two big categories of click fraud: manual and automated.

 Manual click fraud

 Manual click fraud is simple.
-It usually involves the fraudulent party hiring real people to perform clicks on specific ads in order to bloat the performance figures and receive a bigger cut of the revenue.
-It can bring certain results, but is nowhere near as efficient as an automated operation.
+It usually involves the fraudulent party hiring real people to perform clicks on specific ads to bloat the performance figures and receive a bigger revenue cut.
+It can bring certain results but is nowhere near as efficient as an automated operation.

 The extreme form of manual click fraud is so-called click farms that involve big numbers of people clicking on ads all day long.